From Betrayal (1983) to Gandhi (1982), here’s our ranking of the 15 best Ben Kingsley movies.

 6. Joseph (1995)

 Roger Young, who specialized in adapting Biblical stories for TV (Moses, Jesus, and Solomon), directed this 3-hour religious mini series, in which Ben Kingsley plays Potiphar, the chief steward at Pharaoh’s court.
 It is Potiphar who recognizes the genius of his Jewish slave Jacob.
 He is the exact opposite of Itzhak Stern.
 He is a man of absolute power, a narcissist and anti-Semite.
 Kingsley’s Potiphar starts off as a man we openly despise.
-But gradually we witness different facets of his personality which infuse certain respect for his character.
-Kingsley received a ‘Supporting Actor’ Emmy nomination for his role.
+Gradually though, we witness different facets of his personality which invoke respect for his character.
+Kingsley nabbed a ‘Supporting Actor’ Emmy nomination for his role.

 5. Betrayal (1983)